THE HAWTHORNE WORKS

 - Providing food during the breaks.

-- Shortening the day by 30 minutes (output went up); shortening it more (output per hour went up, but overall production decreased); returning to the first condition (where output peaked).
+- Shortening the day by 30 minutes (output went up); trimming it more (output per hour went up, but overall production decreased); returning to the first condition (where output peaked).

-Changing a variable usually increased productivity, even if the variable was just a change back to the original condition.
-However, it is said that this is the natural process of the human being adapting to the environment without knowing the objective of the experiment occurs.
+Changing a variable usually increases productivity, even if the variable was just a change to the original condition.
+However, it is said that this is the natural process of the human being adapting to the environment without knowing the objective of the experiment.
 Researchers concluded that the workers worked harder because they thought they were being monitored individually.

-Researchers hypothesized that choosing one's own coworkers, working as a group, being treated as special (as evidenced by working in a separate room), and having a sympathetic supervisor were the real reasons for the productivity increase.
+Researchers hypothesized that choosing one's coworkers, working as a group, being treated as unique (as evidenced by working in a separate room), and having a sympathetic supervisor were the real reasons for the productivity increase.
 One interpretation, mainly due to Elton Mayo, was that "the six individuals became a team, and the team gave itself wholeheartedly and spontaneously to cooperation in the experiment."
-(There was a second relay assembly test room study whose results were less significant than the first experiment.)
+(There was a second relay assembly test room study with less significant results than the first experiment.)

 BANK WIRING ROOM EXPERIMENTS

-The purpose of the next study was to find out how payment incentives would affect productivity.
-The surprising result was that productivity actually decreased, and workers apparently had become suspicious that their productivity may have been boosted to justify firing some of the workers later on.
+The purpose of the following study was to find out how payment incentives would affect productivity.
+The surprising result was that productivity decreased, and workers apparently had become suspicious that their productivity may have been boosted to justify firing some workers later.